TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

         }
     }

 Ah, shame on us!
-The data generator does not work well if executed using mssql as DBMS.
+The data generator does not work well if executed using MSSQL as our DBMS.
 It is thus marked as `@group not-mssql` at the moment.
 We need to fix that at some point.
 The rest is rather straight forward:
-We extend from :php:`TYPO3\TestingFramework\Core\Functional\FunctionalTestCase`, instruct it to actually load the styleguide extension (:php:`$testExtensionsToLoad`), need some additional magic for the DataHandler, then call :php:`$generator->create();` and verify it created at least one record in one of our database tables.
+We extend from :php:`TYPO3\TestingFramework\Core\Functional\FunctionalTestCase`, instruct it to load the styleguide extension (:php:`$testExtensionsToLoad`), need some additional magic for the DataHandler, then call :php:`$generator->create();` and verify it created at least one record in one of our database tables.
 That's it.
 It executes fine using runTests.sh: